 Organised by Argyro Avgoustaki, ESCP Europe

-The 23rd meeting at the 23rd of November, what a nice coincidence!
+The 23rd meeting at the 23rd of November of 2018, what a nice coincidence!
 As usual we had a mix of old-timers and new members.
 The latter included my Middlesex colleague Lilian Miles [first on the left], Sylvie Chevrier [4th from left] from UPEM (Universite Paris-Est Marne-la-Vallee) who is on sabbatical at Royal Holloway and Aurelie Cnop [1st on the right] PhD student at LSE.
 We also had the honour of welcoming two professional staff members at ESCP: Anna Devivo [3rd from left] and Katia Barr [6th from right].

 We were treated to a wonderful session entitled: Understand your co-author(s) and yourself with MBTI by certified MBTI trainer Veronique Tran (ESCP Paris).
 Although I have been a fan of MBTI for 15 years, I still learned a lot of new things.

 Veronique's presentation can be downloaded in two parts here: Intro to MBTI for CYGNA and Each person confirms their preferences.
 The quickest way to get a feel for your type is to do the personality test at 16 personalities: https://www.16personalities.com/.
 For an application of MBTI types in a company setting, see the HBR article: Putting your Company's Whole Brain to Work.
 Finally, here are some animated videos explaining MBTI types (N-types only at this stage)

 - On academic life: collaborations and active engagement